 From time to time, members of the public express concern that vibration resulting from activity at MOD Shoeburyness is causing damage to their property.

-To address this the MOD has commissioned a number of specialist, independent surveys to assess vibration effects and their potential to damage buildings.
+To address this concern, the MOD has commissioned a number of specialist, independent studies to assess vibration effects and their potential to damage buildings.
 The most recent of these, conducted by Southdowns Environmental Consultants Limited, during the period June to December 2015, concluded that:

 There was no evidence that ground-borne vibration from Range activity was detected at any of the off-site monitoring locations.